MickiusMousius/Rolio46Keyboard/README.md

 The shield and chassis are the sub assemblies that are most unique to this project, all of the other sub assemblies are fungible.

-# Firmware

-You can download the latest firmware from here: [Rolio Firmware](https://github.com/MickiusMousius/RolioFirmware)

-When you push a change to your fork a GitHub action will create a new firmware build for you.

-If you want to do basic layout customization then [ZMK Studio](https://zmk.studio/download) should be all you need.

 # Other Components